Friday, November 22, 2024

 A parent, guardian, or custodian should contact the public or private accredited school where their child is enrolled to obtain this information.

-Making a general determination of the number of days or hours that comprise a percentage of a grading period requires the following information:
+Making a general determination of the number of days or hours in a percentage of a grading period requires the following information:

 the number of hours or days counted as instructional time during the district's school calendar year,